cylc/cylc-flow/doc/src/introduction.rst

    :align: center

    The cylc task pool.
-How cylc sees a suite, in contrast to the multi-cycle-point dependency graph of :num:`fig-dep-multi`.
+How cylc sees a suite, in contrast to the multi-cycle-point dependency graph of :numref:`fig-dep-multi`.
    Task colors represent different cycle points, and the small squares and circles represent different prerequisites and outputs.
 A task can run when its prerequisites are satisfied by the outputs